 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-327 IAC 15-5 [PDF] (Scroll to bottom of page 10 to access the Rule) is a performance-based regulation designed to reduce pollutants that are associated with construction and/or land-disturbing activities.
+327 IAC 15-5 [PDF] is a performance-based regulation designed to reduce pollutants that are associated with construction and/or land-disturbing activities.

 The requirements of the Construction Site Run-off general permit applies to all persons who are involved in construction activity (which includes clearing, grading, excavation and other land-disturbing activities) that results in the disturbance of one (1) acre or more of total land area.
 If the land-disturbing activity results in the disturbance of less than one (1) acre of total land area, but is part of a larger common plan of development or sale, the project is still subject to storm water permitting.

 In Indiana most construction projects are administered through a general permit.
 A general permit is a permit by rule, and as such it is not "issued" in the same manner as an individual NPDES permit would be issued.
 Rather, 327 IAC 15-5 was "conditionally issued" to all future "project site owners" at the time that the rule was adopted by the Indiana Water Pollution Control Board.
 The permit conditions within 327 IAC 15-5 applies universally to all "project site owners" who are eligible to operate under the rule.